ericglau/HyperledgerBesuGenerators/README.md

 # Hyperledger Besu Generators

-This project contains two generators that make it easy for developers to start developing apps on Hyperledger Besu.
+This project contains two generators that make it easy for developers to start developing Java apps with Hyperledger Besu.

 ## [besu-appsody-stacks](besu-appsody-stacks)